Skip to main content

 Referral to a dental home

-A verbal referral to a dentist is required at every C&TC visit, beginning at the eruption of the first primary tooth and no later than 12 months of age.
-Ideally, this initial visit is the start of a dental home.
+A dentist referral is required at every C&TC visit, starting at the eruption of the first primary tooth and no later than 12 months of age.
+This first visit ideally starts a "dental home," an ongoing relationship with a dentist for comprehensive and family-centered oral health care.

 The American Academy of Pediatrics (AAP) recommends that a child with dental disease have an active referral to a pediatric dentist for diagnosis and treatment.